edkrueger/eco395m-2022-fall/homeworks/3-homework.md

 You'll use the repository you created in Homework 2.
 If you did not attempt Homework 2, see Homework 2's Problem 0 for instructions.

 ## Problem 1 - (100 points)
 You'll solve the coding bat exercises in `string-1.py`, `list-1.py`.
-You can check your answers by running each of the scripts.
+You can check your answers by running each of the scripts on the `main` branch.

 When grading this problem...